-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Χ Total first-time, first-year (freshman) men who applied 0 C1 April 2010.
-4011 C1 Total first-time, first-year (freshman) men who were admitted 0 C1 Total first-time, first-year (freshman) women who were admitted 1904 C1 Total full-time, first-time, first-year (freshman) men who enrolled 0 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 665 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Total first-time, first-year (freshman) men who applied 0 Total first-time, first-year (freshman) women who applied 4015 Total first-time, first-year (freshman) men who were admitted 0 Total first-time, first-year (freshman) women who were admitted 1881 Total full-time, first-time, first-year (freshman) men who enrolled 0 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 631 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (freshman) women who appliedTotal first-time, first-year (freshman) men who were admittedTotal first-time, first-year (freshman) women who were admittedTotal full-time, first-year (freshman) men who enrolledTotal part-time, first-time, first-year (freshman) men who enrolledTotal full-time, first-time, first-year (freshman) men who enrolledTotal full-time, first-time, first-year (freshman) men who enrolledTotal full-time, first-time, first-year (freshman) men who enrolled